observIQ/stanza/CONTRIBUTING.md

 ## Design Choices

-Best practices for developing a builtin operators are documented below, but for changes to the core agent, we are happy to discuss proposals in the issue tracker.
+Best practices for developing a builtin operator are documented below, but for changes to the core agent, we are happy to discuss proposals in the issue tracker.

 ### Builtin Operator Development